Transfer Learning with Large-Scale Quantile Regression: Simulation Studies

 \section{Simulation Studies}

-We conduct simulation studies to compare the following estimators: \begin{itemize} \item Lasso QR, i.e. $\ell_1$ penalized quantile regression with only target sample; \item Naive Trans-Lasso QR, which naively treats all the sources as informative without any detection procedure; \item Oracle Trans-Lasso QR, which assumes known informative set; \item Pseudo Trans-Lasso QR, which performs informative set detection with known number of informative sources $m$. \item Trans-Lasso QR, which is the proposed methods that performs informative set detection without any prior knowledge. \end{itemize} In the Pseudo Trans-Lasso QR, with known $m$, the informative set is estimated as
+We conduct simulation studies to compare the following estimators: \begin{itemize} \item Lasso QR, i.e. $\ell_1$-penalized quantile regression with only target sample; \item Naive Trans-Lasso QR, which naively treats all the sources as informative without any detection procedure; \item Oracle Trans-Lasso QR, which assumes known informative set; \item Pseudo Trans-Lasso QR, which performs informative set detection with known number of informative sources $m$; \item Trans-Lasso QR, which is the proposed methods that performs informative set detection without any prior knowledge; \item Oracle Trans-Lasso Pooled QR assuming known informative set, presented in Section 2 of \citet{huang2022transfer}. \item Trans-Lasso Pooled QR with informative set detection, presented in Sections 4 and 5 of \citet{huang2022transfer}. \end{itemize} In the Pseudo Trans-Lasso QR, with known $m$, the informative set is estimated as